 By Pradeep S Mehta & Navneet Sharma

-Pradeep S Mehta is chairman and Navneet Sharma is Director General of CUTS Institute for Regulation and Competition (CIRC).
-Preeti Jangid contributed to the article.
-CUTS is intimately involved in a Good and Better Jobs campaign, supported by Ford Foundation.
+Pradeep S Mehta is the chairman and Navneet Sharma is the director general of the CUTS Institute for Regulation and Competition.
 Views are personal, and do not represent the stand of this publication.

 This article item can also be viewed at: